zeromonio/zeromon/README.md

 You may want to experiment with other EC2 instance types as well to determine what works best for you and your environment - please feel free to let us know!

-The DigitalOcean Marketplace image was built with the smallest sized droplet, but you will want to scale up with the number of servers that you intend to monitor from Zabbix.
+The DigitalOcean Marketplace One-Click was built with the smallest sized ($5.00/month) Droplet, but you will want to scale up with the number of servers that you intend to monitor from Zabbix.

 ## Support